Kristaps Porzingis NBA Preview vs. the Raptors

 Raptors 2022-23 Defensive Insights

-- The Raptors were fourth in the league last year, allowing 111.4 points per contest.
+- On defense the Raptors allowed 111.4 points per game last year, fourth in the league.

-- Conceding 42.3 rebounds per game last season, the Raptors were 10th in the league in that category.
+- Allowing 42.3 rebounds per contest last year, the Raptors were 10th in the league in that category.

-- Conceding an average of 26.2 assists last season, the Raptors were the 25th-ranked team in the NBA.
+- The Raptors gave up 26.2 assists per contest last year (25th in the NBA).

-- The Raptors were the 12th-ranked squad in the league in terms of allowing three-pointers last year, conceding 12.2 makes per contest.
+- Looking at three-point defense, the Raptors were 12th in the NBA last season, conceding 12.2 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!